anuragvohraec/bloc-them/README.md

 ## Change logs

+### "version": "0.0.4",
+1. Bug fix: parentElement is returned null often when nesting custom elements.
+This fixes that issue and uses parent node and host property to get to the actual parent node.

 ### "version": "0.0.3"
 1. Bug fix: use attribute was putting debug logs to console.
 2. Bug fix: use attributes value must be trimmed before use.